Menu Close

 Get Involved

 Without the help of our amazing volunteers, we would be unable to remain open serving seafarers Monday through Saturday, when ships are in the Port of Halifax.
-Our volunteers selflessly contribute their personal resources (time, effort, and even money) so the mission to serve the seafarers is realized, and the seafarers receiving them are able to work with dignity and zeal.
+Our volunteers selflessly contribute their resources (time, effort, and even money) to the mission so service to the seafarers is realized, and the seafarers receiving them can work with dignity and zeal.

 Learn More